Anaplasmosis

 Anaplasmosis: What Is, Causes, Symptoms, Diagnosis and Complications

-Proper Removal Of The Tick
+Proper Removal of the Tick

 If you discover a feeding tick on your skin, it is best to act quickly.
 The longer the arachnid can feed, the greater the likelihood of pathogen infestation.
 Remove the tick only mechanically with narrow forceps, which should be grasped as close to the skin as possible.
 Pull the tick straight out using a steady pull.
 Doing this correctly ensures that the procedure works.